×

 We asked people in China if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "I had very good handlers so I did not commit any big mistakes.
 But I saw others do so.
 One example came when we went out to dinner with a large group of friends and family.
 The man who invited us, American, wanted to split the bill at the end of the night.
 This is NEVER done in China.
 I told him this but he didn't listen.
 He insisted that we calculate the bill at the table and came up with what he thought everyone should put in.
 From that day on he was branded a cheapskate and shunned by almost everyone.
 The word spreads quickly in China and in a few days all of the extended families and friends turned a cold shoulder to him in every way.
 In China the one who invites, or even suggests, going to a restaurant pays the entire bill, the wives of girlfriends will scrutinize it for any possible errors.
-It should be paid with no fanfare once the women OK the amount," said one expat in China.
+It should be paid with no fanfare once the women OK the amount," replied a member in China.

 Why do people move to China?